 Soul City has been packing dance floors since the band was first formed in 1988.
-Much of the band's time is spent traveling throughout the New England area, bringing high-energy performances, 4-part vocal harmonies, driving grooves, and the only 4-piece horn section in Boston, to all different types of events across many states.
+Much of the band's time is spent traveling throughout the New England area, bringing high-energy performances, 4-part vocal harmonies, driving grooves, and the unique 4-piece horn section in Boston, to all different types of events across many states.
 While performing mostly weddings throughout the year, Soul City is also a regular attraction in the Boston area, performing for numerous Boston city concerts, as well as other area festivals and concert series.

 What makes Soul City different?
-First, this is a family- when you see Soul City on stage, you see 10 people that genuinely love to be around one another, and that absolutely comes through in our performance and speaks volumes to the crowd.
-If we're having fun, your guests will have fun.
+First, it's a family.
+When you see Soul City on stage, you see 10 people that genuinely love making music together, and that chemistry is highly obvious in each performance and speaks volumes to the crowd.
+If the band is having fun, your guests will have fun.

 Second, it is a band comprised of highly seasoned professionals.
-Combined, this band has over 100 years of experience in the Boston music scene.
-We go above and beyond for our clients, and always give 100% of ourselves to the job, whatever that may be.
+Combined, Soul City has over 100 years of experience in the Boston music scene.
+The band goes above and beyond for their clients, and always give 100% to each and every job.

 Third, what you see and hear is what you get.
-We are 100% committed to being a live band, both on and off camera.
-This is a rarity in the industry, but we firmly believe that the product we are advertising better be the exact product you get when it's live, and are strongly committed to this idea.
+The band is 100% committed to being a live band, both on and off camera.
+This is a rarity in the industry, but they firmly believe that the product being advertised better be the exact product you get when it's live, and they are strongly committed to this idea.

 Lastly, everyone will dance.
-It's quite simple- we play music that people of all ages from all walks of life will know, love, and dance to.
+It's quite simple- Soul City plays music that people of all ages from all walks of life will know, love, and dance to.